Hey there, fellow Maltesers lover!

 Warning: The quest to discover if Maltesers are halal might lead you down a rabbit hole of craving even more mouthwatering chocolate treats!

 So come along!
 Together, we’ll explore the intriguing world of Maltesers and their connection to Islamic dietary requirements.
 Let’s crack open those wrappers and unwrap some answers!

 Are Maltesers halal?

-The good news you’ve been waiting for – yes, Maltesers are indeed Halal.
-Taking a look at the ingredients below you can see that there is no alcohol or prohibited animal products used in the production of Maltesers and they are therefor considered halal.
+Yes, Maltesers are indeed Halal.
+Looking at the ingredients below, you can see that there is no alcohol or prohibited animal products used in the production of Maltesers, and they are therefore considered halal.